MaxBrassLoud/Quartet-Analysis/README.md

 4. Use the buttons to:

-  -Evaluate: Analyze the card and find its strongest category.
+  - Evaluate: Analyze the card and find its strongest category.

-  -Card Won: Add this card to your collection.
+  - Card Won: Add this card to your collection.

-  -Card Lost: Mark this card as lost and assign it to the opponent.
+  - Card Lost: Mark this card as lost and assign it to the opponent.

 All actions are processed locally – no data is sent externally.